Cornish Rex vs. Devon Rex: What’s the Difference?

 Face Roman nose, oval eyes Pixie face, big ears, wide eyes

-Temperament Active, athletic, affectionate Mischievous, clownish, attention-seeking
+Temperament Active, athletic, affectionate Mischievous, clownish, attention

 Care Needs Minimal grooming, sensitive skin Minimal grooming, skin sensitivity